-This webinar on Specialized Violence – Honor Based Violence is presented by Dr. Randy Kropp.
-There has been increased attention in recent years to violent behaviour that is specifically, or in part, motivated by honour.
-With this heightened awareness, there has been considerable debate regarding concerns that the term “honour-based violence” is culturally-bound or denotes “honourable” behaviour.
-This webinar will provide a conceptual and definitional overview of honour-based violence in an effort to address these concerns.
-Further, the need for specific risk assessment guidelines will be reviewed, along with general principles and best practices regarding the assessment and management of honour-based violence.
-There will also be a discussion of specific approaches used for assessing and managing honour-based violence, including the PATRIARCH, a set of structured professional judgement guidelines for assessing risk for honor-based violence.
-A case example will be used to illustrate the use of the PATRIARCH in practice.
+This webinar on Specialized Violence – Honor-Based Violence is presented by Dr. Randy Kropp.
+There has been increased attention in recent years to violent behavior that is specifically, or in part, motivated by honor.
+With this heightened awareness, there has been considerable debate regarding concerns that the term “honor-based violence” is culturally-bound or denotes “honorable” behavior.
+This webinar provides a conceptual and definitional overview of honor-based violence in an effort to address these concerns.
+Further, the need for specific risk assessment guidelines is reviewed, along with general principles and best practices regarding the assessment and management of honor-based violence.
+There is also a discussion of specific approaches used for assessing and managing honor-based violence, including the PATRIARCH, a set of structured professional judgment guidelines for assessing risk for honor-based violence.
+A case example is used to illustrate the use of the PATRIARCH in practice.

 – Conceptual and definitional overview

 – Management of honor-based violence